 - Lingqing Zhang, J. Liu, Raymond Loi, Victor Pak-lung Lau, and Hang-yue Ngo (2010), “Social Capital and Career Outcomes: A Study of Chinese Employees,” The International Journal of Human Resource Management, 21(7-9), 1323-1336.

-- Hang-yue Ngo, S. Foley, and Raymond Loi (2009), “Family Friendly Work Practices, Organisational Climate, and Firm Performance: A Study of Multinational Corporations in Hong Kong,” Journal of Organisational Behaviour, 30, 665-680.
+- Hang-yue Ngo, S. Foley, and Raymond Loi (2009), “Family Friendly Work Practices, Organizational Climate, and Firm Performance: A Study of Multinational Corporations in Hong Kong,” Journal of Organizational Behavior, 30, 665-680.

 - Zhengmin Peng, Hang-yue Ngo, Junqi Shi, and Chi-sum Wong (2009), “Gender Differences in Work Commitment of Chinese Workers: An Investigation of Two Alternative Explanations,” Journal of World Business, 44(3), 323-335.

-- Raymond Loi, Y. Mao, and Hang-yue Ngo (2009), “Linking Leader – Member Exchange and Employee Work Outcomes: The Mediating Role of Organisational Social and Economic Exchange,” Management and Organisation Review, 5(3), 401-422.
+- Raymond Loi, Y. Mao, and Hang-yue Ngo (2009), “Linking Leader – Member Exchange and Employee Work Outcomes: The Mediating Role of Organizational Social and Economic Exchange,” Management and Organization Review, 5(3), 401-422.

 - Hang-yue Ngo, Chung-ming Lau, and S. Foley (2008), “Strategic Human Resource Management, Firm Performance, and Employee Relations Climate in China,” Human Resource Management, 47(1), 73-91.

-- Siu-Yun Lui, Hang-yue Ngo, and A. Hon (2006), “Coercive strategy in interfirm cooperation: Mediating roles of interpersonal and interOrganisational trust,” Journal of Business Research, 59, 466-474.
+- Siu-Yun Lui, Hang-yue Ngo, and A. Hon (2006), “Coercive strategy in interfirm cooperation: Mediating roles of interpersonal and interorganizational trust,” Journal of Business Research, 59, 466-474.

-- R. Loi, Hang-yue Ngo, and Sharon Foley (2006), “Linking employees’ justice perceptions to Organisational commitment and intention to leave: The mediating role of perceived Organisational support,” Journal of Occupational and Organisational Psychology, 79, 101-120.
+- R. Loi, Hang-yue Ngo, and Sharon Foley (2006), “Linking employees’ justice perceptions to organizational commitment and intention to leave: The mediating role of perceived organizational support,” Journal of Occupational and Organizational Psychology, 79, 101-120.

 - Steven S. Y. Lui and Hang-yue Ngo (2005), “An action pattern framework of inter-firm cooperative process,” Journal of Management Studies, 42(6), 1123-1153.